Listed in: Biology, as BIOL-454

 Requisite: BIOL 181.
 Recommended: one or more of the following courses: BIOL 230/ENST-210, BIOL 201, BIOL 280/281, BIOL 320/321.
 Not open to first-year students.
 Limited to 12 students.
 Admission with consent of the instructor.
 Spring semester.
 Professor Clotfelter and Senior Lecturer Levin.

-If Overenrolled: Enrollment is via application only.
-Priority will be given to those students with the recommended coursework and those who could benefit most from the opportunity to study field biology abroad.
+If Overenrolled: Instructors will solicit applications in the preceding semester.
+Priority will be given to those students who could benefit most from the opportunity to study biology abroad.